 Prior to joining LatinoJustice as Senior Counsel in 2018, Esperanza built a successful career as a litigator.
 She served as a partner at Hinshaw, practicing complex commercial and civil litigation.

 Of Esperanza's representative cases, Canpro Investments Ltd. v.
 US, involved a case in Federal Claims Court seeking damages in excess of $4M from the federal government; FDFS v.
 Allianz Risk Transfer, et al., involved a case against an international insurance conglomerate seeking damages of more than $24M, which resulted in a multi-million dollar settlement; and FDFS v.
 Poe Financial Group, Inc, et al. was the largest insolvency case in Florida's history and one of the largest in the US.
 Esperanza previously worked with DCF and Legal Services of Greater Miami, and has provided pro bono services.
 She is a graduate of the University of Illinois College of Law (J.D., 2001) and George Mason University (B.A., 1997); is admitted to practice in New York, Florida and the D.C. and is a proud mother to her son, Alexander.

 Nathalia focuses on employment issues faced by low-wage Latinx workers in Nassau County, NY.
 She has filed charges of: discrimination based upon race, gender and pregnancy; retaliation; failure to pay wages; and unfair labor practices with the EEOC, the NYSDHR, the NLRB and the NYSDOL.
-She also has a special interest in government transparency and challenging the misidentification of Latinx youth as gang-affiliated.
+She also has a special interest in government transparency and challenging the use and effects of gang policing against Latinx youth.

 Previously, Nathalia worked as a staff attorney at Bronx Legal Services focusing on eviction defense and affirmative litigation that advanced tenants’ rights.
 Nathalia graduated from CUNY School of Law in 2015.
 As a third-year law student she interned with LJP where her research and writing greatly contributed to a precedential decision holding that DACA recipients are eligible for admission to the New York State Bar.